cs481-ekh/s22-ema/docs/index.md

 ![](images/ema_create_project.png)

 On this page the admin will be able to edit basic details of the project such as update survey link, project description, or add or remove participants.
-The admin may also choose to delete the proeject as per their needs.
+The admin may also choose to delete the project as per their needs.
 ![](images/ema_edit_project.png)

 On this page the admin will be able to create a notification for particular dates (period) or Time (period).
 One can create one or more than one instance of reminders from the same project.